wedgemartin/detroit/README.md

 The Detroit platform is a lightweight Model/Controller framework written in Java and JavaScript by way of the <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino'>Mozilla Rhino</a> Project.
-This is not an MVC in that there is no mechanism for templating, though there may be a future addition.
+This is not an MVC in that there is no mechanism for templating; this is by design.

 Tests are handled by the 'detest' wrapper, which loads the Rhino libraries and the JS test files, models, and environment necessary to perform unit tests.